RonBublil/TD-W8961N-analysis/README.md

 2. **Compressed Data:**
    There are multiple instances of LZMA compressed data found at different offsets (`0x24C33`, `0xCA633`).
 This compressed data could be critical as it may contain firmware-related files that can be extracted for further analysis.

-3. **File System Information:**
-   Various Unix paths, like `/usr/share/tabset/vt100`, were discovered, indicating the presence of files that might be important for the device's operation.
-These files could provide further insight into the firmware's functionality.

 ## Binwalk Output - Kernel Image and Other Findings